earthly/website/blog/_posts/2023-02-02-building-js-monorepo.md

 [Lage](https://microsoft.github.io/lage/) (which means "make" in Norwegian) is a build tool that was built by Microsoft, with the aim of improving speed and performance in build processes.

-While Lerna and Rush (which are also monorepo tools) makes it possible for you to run your npm scripts one at a time in a topological order (that is, build scripts run first and test scripts run only after they are completed), but Lage tries to minimize the CPU cycles that could be wasted between those two processes.
+While Lerna and Rush (which are also monorepo tools we'll cover in a bit) make it possible for you to run your npm scripts one at a time in a topological order (that is, build scripts run first and test scripts run only after they're completed), Lage tries to minimize the CPU cycles that could be wasted between those two processes.
 It uses *terse pipelining syntax* to optimize your build processes, which allocates tasks to available CPU cores rather than waiting and focusing on the order in which the tasks should be run.

 Some of the features and benefits of Lage are: